 - Step 2 Prep 1: Select your veggies.
 The option is limitless.
 Wash the veggies and slice them paper-thin.
 If using meat, cook it and slice it very thin or clean and sauté 2 shrimp for each roll.
 I’ve done both.
 This time I used shrimp!

 - Step 3 Prep 2: You will need an assembly line that helps the process and keeps things flowing.
-Make sure you have room near your sink.
+Make sure you have enough room near your sink.
 1) First, you’ll have your tapioca paper, 2) then comes 1 large dinner plate.
 Next, your veggies.
 Lastly, a tray to place finished rolls on.
 I suggest placing finished rolls on a rack set inside a tray.
 They will stick to the tray and the rack helps to peel them off easier when you are ready to serve or eat right away!

 - Step 4 Prep 3: Now you’re ready to assemble.
 Run warm water from your tap over your spring roll paper and lay it on the large dinner plate.
 Press the sheet of paper so it is wet and wait 30 seconds.